moneytech/floppyboot/README.md

 ![floppyboot](https://i.postimg.cc/XvhKG8Pr/screenshot.png)

 floppyboot is a bootable Flappy Bird clone written in x86 Assembly, fitting entirely within the boot sector.
-The assembled binary is only 490 bytes (padded to 512 to make it bootable).
-I'm planning on finding ways to make it smaller so I can add more features like scoring.
+The assembled binary is currently exactly 512 bytes.
+If your score reaches 16, you win!

 Use the up arrow key to jump!